Welcome to the National Bird Project

-Welcome to the National Bird Project, the goal of which is to help designate an official bird for Canada by 2017, the country’s sesquicentennial.
-We asked Canadians to help find a species that could represent this nation of forest, prairie grassland, Arctic and sub-Arctic, maritime and wetland, agricultural and urban areas and many other habitats, and tens of thousands answered that call, voting for their favourite species and contributing thought-provoking and convincing comments, many of which were moving or funny.
-Canadians, it’s clear, love their birds.
+In January 2015, we asked Canadians to vote for a bird species that could represent this nation of forest, prairie grassland, Arctic and sub-Arctic, maritime and wetland, agricultural and urban areas and many other habitats.
+Almost 50,000 people answered that call, voting for their favourite bird and contributing thought-provoking and convincing comments.
+Voting closed on August 31, 2016, leaving Canada’s top five favourite birds, as decided by popular vote.

 The Royal Canadian Geographical Society convened a panel of experts in September 2016 to debate which species they believe are most worthy of the honour.
 For this Can Geo Talks event, Catherine McKenna, Minister of the Environment and Climate Change, provided opening remarks about why birds are important to Canadians.
 Read about the debate and watch the video.

 The Royal Canadian Geographical Society made its official recommendation for Canada’s National Bird at its College of Fellows Annual Dinner on Nov.
 16, 2016, and a feature story about the gray jay will appear in the December 2016 issue of Canadian Geographic.
 Get it on newsstands Nov.
 21, or subscribe today.